 The CNS receives this information and makes a decision about how the body will respond.
 Once the decision has been made, the CNS sends instructions to the appropriate place in the body using the motor (efferent) pathway.

 If you need help remembering the difference between afferent and efferent, remember, it takes effort to move your muscles.

 What Is the Autonomic Nervous System (ANS)?

 The Autonomic Nervous System (ANS) is your “involuntary” nervous system.
 It controls the organs found inside your chest, abdominal, and pelvic cavities.
 Ready to rock your next game of trivia?
-The technical name for organs is “viscera” – That's why the nerves in the ANS are called “visceral” pathways.
+The technical name for organs is “viscera” – That's why you can also call the nerves in the ANS “visceral” pathways.

-The ANS is also divided into sensory (visceral afferent) and motor (visceral efferent) pathways.
+The ANS also divides into sensory (visceral afferent) and motor (visceral efferent) pathways.
 Similar to the SNS, your visceral sensory receptors collect information about your organs.
 They send this information to the Central Nervous System (CNS) along the sensory (visceral afferent) pathway.

-Once your CNS receives this information, it decides what actions need to be taken and sends instructions to the appropriate place using the motor (visceral efferent) pathway.
+Once your CNS receives this information, it decides what actions to take and sends instructions to the appropriate place using the motor (visceral efferent) pathway.

 Heads up!
 The sensory pathway of the ANS is still a bit of a mystery to scientists.
-But, we know it is one of the key culprits of referred pain.
+But, we know it is one of the key culprits of muscle pain or myofascial pain.